2021 Faculty

 Rachel holds a Masters in Music from The University of Texas at Austin, where she studied with renowned harpist Delaine Leonard, and concurrently enjoyed performances with the San Antonio Opera, the Round Rock Symphony, Laredo Philharmonic Orchestra, and the Salvage Vanguard Theater.
 Prior to this, she received her degree from Ball State University, where she was a Whitinger Scholar and studied with Professor Elizabeth Richter.
 While a student, she won first place in the Undergraduate Soloist Competition with Ravel's "Introduccion and Allegro," giving a recital in Osaka, Japan in 2003 at the Osaka Women's University, prior to studies in Vienna, Austria.
 Rachel was a first-place winner in the Glenn Miller Scholarship Competition, in the American Harp Society Competition, and received the Alliance for Excellence Award in the Performing Arts, which culminated in a live performance of her arrangement of “His Eye is on the Sparrow” at Dr. Gene Scott’s University Cathedral in L.A. for a live and television audience of thousands.
 Prior to and consecutive to her valuable studies with Prof. Elizabeth Richter at BSU, Rachel also studied with Professors Ellen Ritscher and Olive Bernard at RMSC in Steamboat Springs, Dr. Marian Schaffer at the Sewanee Summer Music Festival in Tennessee, Professors Alice and Jean Chalifoux at the Salzedo Harp Colony in Maine, and the legendary Professor Lucile Lawrence at the Boston University Tanglewood Institute.
 She has enjoyed performances as a soloist with the Kansas City Civic Orchestra (Debussy's "Danse Sacree et Profane"), the Ball State Symphony Orchestra (Ravel's "Introduction and Allegro") and the National Symphony Orchestra of Bolivia (Handel's "Concerto in Bb").
 One of the aspects that Rachel enjoys most about teaching at Rocky Mountain Springs Harp Program is the opportunity to inspire musical confidence, to facilitate ease of playing that comes with a good technique, and to help young harpists write their own arrangements and compositions for the harp.

-An avid promoter of new music, Harms regularly collaborates with composers to encourage quality and inventive composition for the harp.
-In 2015, Harms was a recipient of an American Harp Society, Inc. grant to commission a new work for harp and string quartet that embedded the harpist into the piece as a true chamber musician.
-Harms premiered the quintet, I ran out of black paint and sunshine by Kurt M. Mehlenbacher, with the award-winning Altius Quartet as the finale of the 2015-2016 CU Pendulum New Music Concert Series.
+An avid promoter of new music, Kathryn regularly collaborates with composers to encourage quality and inventive composition for the harp.
+In 2019, she was selected to perform at the American Harp Society National Institute in Winston-Salem, NC, in a new music concert titled, “Collaboration, The Heart of Innovation.”
+She was also an invited soloist at the Society of Composers, Inc. 2018 National Convention in Tacoma, WA.
+She was awarded an American Harp Society grant to commission a chamber piece for harp and string quartet that integrates the harpist as a true chamber musician: I ran out of black paint and sunshine by Kurt M. Mehlenbacher.
+This piece premiered as the finale of the 2015-2016 CU Pendulum New Music Concert Series.

 In the past few years, Ms. Nelson has had the privilege of partaking in recording projects with the Dallas Wind Symphony, “John Williams at the Movie,” and the University of Michigan Symphony Band, “Reflections.”
 She has been a finalist in the Anne Adams Awards Competition and has received performance scholarships to the University of Michigan, Rice University, the Oberlin Conservatory of Music, The Eastern Music Festival and the Rocky Mountain Summer Conservatory.